 I would like to bring to your attention a little predicament in which health insurance is being imposed on me.

-And in order for students to attend at least six credit hours per quarter to attend, they must have health insurance.
+I am attending the University of Cincinnati, and in order for students who attend at least six credit hours per quarter to attend, they must have health insurance.

-And in order to enforce this, they by default impose on your educational bill a health insurance premium for the University of Cincinnati student health insurance.
+And in order to enforce this, they, by default, impose on your educational bill a health insurance premium for the University of Cincinnati Student Health Insurance.

 So if you say have to take out a student loan, that just goes on what you have to pay back.